 Serving as a bridge between residents, local non-profits and community organizations to ensure that no community-members fall through the cracks of social safety nets.

 To empower community-members with the resources they need to thrive while building community, fostering connection and inspiring a lifestyle of service.

-We are all accountable for recognizing and solving the issues facing our global/local community.
-Our vision is that Una Vida participants leave the Dominican Republic affected and impacted by the lessons of poverty such that they carry them always, and use them always, to engage in our global challenges, to serve others, to affect change.
+We believe that everyone has a role to play in solving the issues facing our global and local communities.
+Our vision is that Una Vida participants are affected and impacted by the lessons of poverty and community such that they carry them always and use them always to solve global challenges, to serve others, to create change.